+- Controlling and reducing the number of emails sent.

+- Controlling and reducing paper

+- contract where available.

+- cess in each branch.

-- Controlling and reducing the num- - Controlling and reducing paper consumption. - and switching to a green electricity contract where available. - bins and a waste separation proyearly data by the agency network, "good practice" guides are reviewed and transmitted annually and actions in line with the above objectives (awareness campaign, digital cleanup, plastic-free day, etc.) are encouraged.
+yearly data by the agency network, "good practice" guides are reviewed and transmitted annually and actions in line with the above objectives (awareness campaign, digital cleanup, plastic-free day, etc.) are encouraged.
 By 2025, 100% of agencies will have integrated this campaign into their management strategy and net reduction targets will have been provided.